vaishnavishitre/MERN-STACK-JOB---posting-and-searching-/README.md

 #  MERN Stack Job Seeking Web Application

-Breadcrumbs is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js and desing Figma ) stack.
 It is designed to help job seekers search for and apply to job opportunities.

 ## Features